lgenesius/admin-photography-list-php/README.md

 http://daftarfotografiadmin.infinityfreeapp.com/login.php
 <br>
 <br>
-For demo, you can used this account (or you can register new account in the registration page):<br>
+To login to the main page, you can used this account (or you can register new account in the registration page):<br>
 id: luis<br>
 password: 123<br>